department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/onboard-team.md

 ---
 #
-# See the Github wiki for how to edit content on this page and markdown styles you can use:
+# See the Github wiki for how to use Markdown in the editable content below:
 # link here
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
 title: Getting started
-description: Get your team set up with the tools and resources they'll need throughout the service lifecycle.
+description: Get your team set up with the tools and resources they'll need throughout the digital delivery lifecycle.
 #
 # Internal page menu - titles here match titles in Markdown
 sections: